Xvezda/golfy/README.md

 - Maintaining internal implementation consistency with the input code (as long as the same input produces the same output, it's fine)
 - Execution performance (code length takes priority)

+> [!WARNING]
+> WIP project and is highly experimental and unstable.

 ## Usage

 ```sh